 F: +43 512-378-679

 The Sporthotel was originally designed and built in 1889 by Max Haas, a well-known architect of many buildings in the area.
-Situated in the Olympic village of Igls, on a sunny plateau 900 metres above Innsbruck, the hotel and its surrounding complex offers a host of activities to the sports enthusiast alongside relaxing health and beauty facilities.
+Situated in the Olympic village of Igls, on a sunny plateau 900 meters above Innsbruck, the hotel and its surrounding complex offers a host of activities to the sports enthusiast alongside relaxing health and beauty facilities.
 All rooms are very comfortably furnished in Austrian style with ensuite bath/shower, radio, cable TV, phone, minibar, safe and WiFi.

-The complex includes a large 20 metre indoor swimming pool, spacious sun lounge area with pool bar, and sauna complex with large sauna cabin, steam bath, diving area, Kneipp bath and jacuzzi.
+The complex includes a large 20 meter indoor swimming pool, spacious sun lounge area with pool bar, and sauna complex with large sauna cabin, steam bath, diving area, Kneipp bath and jacuzzi.
 Massages, solariums and numerous beauty treatments are also available.
 The hotel lounge features a large open fireplace and stylish décor.